better-internet/radworks-docs/docs/community/03_governance_overview.md

 The Radworks’ treasury is managed by an on-chain governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token - $RAD.
 Holders of $RAD can participate in decision-making by voting on and creating Radworks Governance Proposals (RGPs).
 Voting power is derived directly from the number of [tokens delegated](https://github.com/radicle-foundation/radworks-governance/blob/main/manual.md#delegating) to an address (1 token = 1 vote).

 **Onchain Governance**
-Onchain governance is used to manage proposals that include executable code.
-Currently, this includes:
+Onchain governance is used to make decisions on proposals that include executable code.
+This includes:
 * Treasury distributions of RAD, ETH, and USDC
-* Upgrades to the on-chain governance system (e.g. quorum)
+* Upgrades to the onchain governance system (e.g. quorum)
 * Changes to parameters of Treasury-governed contracts (e.g. Drips)

 **Offchain Governance**
 Offchain governance is used to gain community consensus on decisions.
 Currently, consensus is needed for:
-*  Confirming a proposal with executable code is ready to be voted on onchain (also known as [Formal Review](https://github.com/radicle-foundation/radworks-governance/blob/main/manual.md#formal-review))
+*  Confirming a proposal with executable code is ready to be submitted for onchain voting (also known as [Formal Review](https://github.com/radicle-foundation/radworks-governance/blob/main/manual.md#formal-review))
-*  Proposals that do not include executable code, but still require consensus from the community
+*  Proposals that do not include executable code, but still require consensus from the community (e.g. updates to the governance process)

 <Grid>
   <Button